 Should I appoint a lawyer when buying property in Thailand?

 Yes.
-We would always recommend you to consult with a professional legal adviser even if the purchase seems straightforward.
+When buying property in Thailand, we would always recommend you to consult with a professional legal adviser even if the purchase seems straightforward.
 We are happy to recommend reputable law firms to ensure your purchase goes smoothly.

 Can I get financing and mortgage for the villa?

-As a general rule foreigners would not be able to secure mortgages to purchase villas in Thailand from a Thai bank.
+As a general rule, when buying property in Thailand, foreigners would not be able to secure mortgages to purchase villas in Thailand from a Thai bank.

 Buying a condo